How to Obtain an App for Your Android Tablet

 After you complete initial app setup, or if no setup is necessary, you can start using the app.

-Apps you download are added to the All Apps screen, made available like any other app on your tablet.
+Apps you download are added to the Apps drawer, made available like any other app on your tablet.

 Some apps may install shortcut icons on the Home screen after they’re installed.

-For a paid app, you’ll receive an e-mail message from the Google Play Store, confirming your purchase.
-The message contains a link you can click to review the refund policy should you change your mind on the purchase.
+For a paid app, you receive a Gmail message from the Google Play Store, confirming your purchase.
+The message contains a link you can click to review the refund policy, in case you change your mind on the purchase.